Announcing Rspack 0.5

 Do not change entry options after rspack(options)

-If you are using @rspack/cli, or rsbuild, or other upper-level framework of Rspack to develop applications, you don't need to worry about this.
-This should be well handled by the upper-level framework or cli.
-But if you are developing a plugin or upper-level framework, you need to notice this.
+If you are using @rspack/cli, or rsbuild, or other higher-level framework of Rspack to develop applications, you don't need to worry about this.
+This should be well handled by the higher-level framework or cli.
+But if you are developing a plugin or higher-level framework, you need to notice this.

 Before prepending an extra entry in Rspack is prepending it to compiler.options.entry, but now you need to apply EntryPlugin by yourself.